What Does a Certified Registered Nurse Anesthetist Do?

 Preferred qualifications

-- Five years experience administering anesthesia
+- Five years of experience administering anesthesia

 - Experience in a hospital’s operating room